standardhealth/fsh-devdays-exercise/README.md

 First, install the required software listed in the "Requirements" section above.
 Follow the links to find the download packages and/or installation instructions.

+Ensure that your version of SUSHI is 0.13.0 or later.
+Earlier versions will not work!
+To check:
+1. Open a command prompt using _Command Prompt_ on Windows or _Terminal_ on Mac.
+2. Run the command: `sushi -v`

 ## Step 2: Review the basics of FHIR Shorthand

 If you did not have an opportunity to attend the FHIR Shorthand tutorial, read the